Swabian-Alemannic Fastnacht: Start: January 6th

 The program of the coming Fastnacht is announced in public meetings, e.g. in Bad Saulgau or Bonndorf, and in other towns like Waldkirch and Löffingen people gather in jesters’ meetings to discuss organizational details.
 A special type of jesters’ meetings, however, has been by far the most popular type of meetings for centuries.
 These are meetings of several thousands of jesters, and they take place almost every weekend in the weeks after Epiphany.

 In many places, jesters will produce deafening noise using whips, or shaking the bells on the Häser (costumes) until they can be sure that every little bit of dust has fallen out; cleanliness is generally of great importance on January 6.
 In the area of the upper Neckar, “Abstauber” with black clothes will go door to door to clean the mothballed jesters' clothes.
 In Rottenburg am Neckar, witches will conduct a similar procedure on the guests and furniture of local inns.

 Therefore, the so-called “Fiaßwäsch“ (washing of the feet) takes place in Lauffen ob Rottweil where the jester's council wash their feet in the ice-cold water of the fountain.
-At the same time, the jester's masks take pride of place in the livingrooms of Immendingen and Möhringen.
+At the same time, the jester's masks take pride of place in the living rooms of Immendingen and Möhringen.
 The Schramberger jesters also show their reverence towards the jester's clothing by solemnly blessing it: “Sei mir gegrüßt, du edles Kleid der Narren.
 Tritt nun hervor aus Deiner Jahresbleibe.
 Und erfülle mit Freude die Großen und die Kleinen.
 Dir sei geweiht die Fasnet im Jahre des Heils 20..“.
 (Greetings to the noble jester's robe.
 Come forth from where you have stayed all year.
 Bring joy to the old and the young.
 We dedicate this year's Fasnet to you.)
 The most important role on and around January 6 takes the jester's friendly gatherings.